johanneshilden/lets-parse/json-combinator/README.md

 ### Object

-Since objects and arrays are aggregate values composed of collections of the values we have already defined, these parsers will be defined very much in terms of the earlier ones.
+Since objects and arrays are aggregate values composed of collections of other objects, arrays, and the values we have already defined, the following parsers will rely heavily on the `jsonValue` parser.
 Let's first look at the diagram for the object type in JSON:

 ![object](object.gif)